lhallock/openarm-seg/README.md

 specified in `trainingconfig.ini`), these prediction files are written into corresponding subfolders within each `predictions` folder.

 Note that the `over_512` and `under_512` directories separate scans of which predicted slices are larger and smaller than 512x512 pixels.
-This is an artifact of the way the neural network generates predictions: scans smaller than 512x512 are passed directly through the network, while those larger are first cropped, and must thus be resized when reassembled into the final predicted NiFTI.
+This is an artifact of the way the neural network generates predictions: scans smaller than 512x512 are passed directly through the network, while those larger are first cropped, and must thus be resized when reassembled into the final predicted NIfTI.
 The full pipeline places them into separate folders, though this can easily be modified if desired.

-Each subject's `prediction_sources` folder contains...
-(TODO)
+Each subject's `prediction_sources` folder contains... (**TODO**)

 To predict segmentations for the available OpenArm 2.0 scans, first download all desired subject archives from the [project website](https://simtk.org/frs/?group_id=1617).
 All volume files for which predictions are desired (`Sub[x]/volumes/*_volume.mha`) should then be converted to the NIfTI file format (e.g., using [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php), renamed to follow convention `trial[n]_*_volume.nii`, and placed in the `all_nifti` folder.
 Available ground truth scans (`Sub[x]/ground_segs/*.nii` may also be placed in this folder if available.